-Snapdeal 200 Crore Re-branding Bet Will it Pay Off – Snapdeal couple of days back gave a full page paper ad in many leading newspapers and showcased the new Logo and tag line “Unboxing Zindagi”.
-Snapdeal says that they have delivered 100 million boxes and “A New One is Unboxed Today”.
+Snapdeal couple of days back gave a full page paper ad in many leading newspapers and showcased the new Logo and tagline “Unboxing Zindagi.”
+Snapdeal says that they have delivered 100 million boxes and “A New One is Unboxed Today.”

 Snapdeal has done away with the blue and red logo and a new Red (Snapdeal Calls it Vermello Color),

-It requires huge effort and marketing budget to move from an old LOGO or design to something new and unique.
-Snapdeal has done this , a difficult and expensive exercise.
-Many brands do this during the course of their life cycle.
+It requires a huge effort and marketing budget to move from an old LOGO or design to something new and unique.
+Snapdeal has done this, a difficult and expensive exercise.
+Many brands do this during their life cycle.

-The millions of dollars spent on paper, TV and digital ads along with change of large billboards to packaging and every tiny place where the brand uses it’s Logo.
+The millions of dollars spent on paper, TV and digital ads along with the change of large billboards to packaging and every tiny place where the brand uses its Logo.

 But the real question is does it help brands make over their image, does it help in this particular case.
-Simple answer is yes.
-Re-branding pays off in most cases when done correctly and at times it backfire.
+The simple answer is yes.
+Re-branding pays off in most cases when done correctly, and at times it backfires.

 What We have learnt from Re-branding from Top Brands.